dandygardad/infokost-react/README.md

-# Infokos Romang Lompoa - React
+# InfoKost Romang Lompoa - React

 In the project directory, you can run: